Piracy: Mediterranean corsairs

-Though less famous and romanticized than Atlantic or Caribbean pirates, corsairs in the Mediterranean equaled or outnumbered the former at any given point in history.
+Though less famous and romanticized than Atlantic or Caribbean pirates, corsairs in the Mediterranean were equal to or outnumbered the former at any given point in history.
 Mediterranean piracy was conducted almost entirely with galleys until the mid-17th century, when they were gradually replaced with highly maneuverable sailing vessels such as xebecs and brigantines.
 They were of a smaller type than battle galleys, often referred to as galiots or fustas.

-Pirate galleys were small, nimble, lightly armed, but often crewed in large numbers in order to overwhelm the often minimal crews of merchant ships.
-In general, pirate craft were extremely difficult for patrolling craft to actually hunt down and capture.
+Pirate galleys were small, nimble, lightly armed, but often crewed in large numbers to overwhelm the often minimal crews of merchant ships.
+In general, pirate craft were extremely difficult for patrolling craft actually to hunt down and capture.
 Anne Hilarion de Tourville, a French admiral of the 17th century, believed that the only way to run down raiders from the infamous corsair Moroccan port of Salé was by using a captured pirate vessel of the same type.